RangerMauve/hyper-sdk/README.md

 - `handlers.onerror(err, peer)`: Function to invoke when a peer has sent you a mis-coded message on this extension.

 You can respond to messages with `extension.send(message, peer)`.
+You can also broadcast out messages to all peers with `extension.broadcast(message)`

 #### `feed.writable`